Puerto Vallarta: Pre-Hispanic times to the 19th century

 Few details are known about the history of the area prior to the 19th century.
 There is archaeological evidence to suggest continuous human habitation from 580 BC, and similar evidence (from sites near Ixtapa and in Col. Lázaro Cárdenas) that the area belonged to the Aztlán culture which dominated Jalisco, Nayarit and Michoacán from c.
 900–1200.
 The limited evidence in occidental Mexican archeology have limited the current knowledge about pre-historic life in the area.

-Spanish missionary and conquistador documents chronicle skirmishes between the Spanish colonizers and the local peoples.
-In 1524, for example, a large battle between Hernán Cortés and an army of 10,000 to 20,000 indigenous warriors resulted in Cortés taking control of much of the Ameca valley.
-The valley was then named Banderas (flags) after the colorful standards carried by the natives.

-Also the area appears on maps and in sailing logs as a bay of refuge for the Manila Galleon trade as well as for other coastal seafarers.
-As such it figures in some accounts of pirate operations and smuggling and pirate contravention efforts by the viceregal government.
-During the 17th and 18th centuries the Banderas Valley and its beaches along the Bay of Banderas served as supply points for ships seeking refuge in the bay.
-The area also served as a point where smuggled goods could be sent on to the Sierra towns near Mascota, evading the customs operations at San Blas, Nayarit.